circular-o/circular/docs/getting-started/installation.md

 # Installation

-You can load Shoelace via CDN or by installing it locally.
+You can load %LIBRARY_NAME% via CDN or by installing it locally.
 If you're using a framework, make sure to check out the pages for [React](/frameworks/react), [Vue](/frameworks/vue), and [Angular](/frameworks/angular) for additional information.

 ## CDN Installation (Easiest)